-The fair value of each employee stock option and each employee stock purchase right granted is estimated on the grant date under the fair value method using the Black-Scholes valuation model.
-The estimated fair values of the stock option or purchase rights, including the effect of estimated forfeitures, are then expensed over the vesting period.
-Stock-based awards issued to non-employees other than directors are accounted for using a fair value method and are remeasured to fair value at each period end until the earlier of the date that performance by the non-employee is complete or a performance commitment has been obtained.
-The fair value of each non-employee award is estimated using the Black-Scholes valuation model.
-During the three and nine months ended September 30, 2009 and the three and nine months ended September 30, 2008, the Company recorded stock-based compensation expense related to employee and non-employee stock option awards and its employee stock purchase plan of \$611,000, \$1.8 million, \$792,000 and \$2.4 million, respectively.
-At September 30, 2009, total unrecognized compensation cost related to unvested stock-based awards and employee stock purchase rights was \$3.4 million, which is expected to be recognized over a weighted-average period of 2.3 years.
+The fair value of each stock option and each employee stock purchase plan right granted is estimated on the grant date under the fair value method using the Black-Scholes valuation model.
+The estimated fair values of the stock option or purchase plan rights, including the effect of estimated forfeitures, are then expensed over the vesting period.
+During the three months ended March 31, 2010 and 2009, the Company recorded stock-based compensation expense related to stock option awards and its employee stock purchase plan of \$481,000 and \$575,000, respectively.
+At March 31, 2010, total unrecognized compensation cost related to stock options and purchase plan rights was \$2.6 million, which is expected to be recognized over a weighted-average period of 3.0 years.